top of page

 In Nairobi, that means holding a room where the knowledge of a smallholder farmer and the perspective of a senior policymaker are treated as equally essential — and where the outputs of a single day of honest conversation can travel into the strategies, funding decisions, and policy processes that shape what comes next.

-• 9-9:20AM – Welcome with Mary Robinson
+• 9-9:20AM – Welcome with Project Dandelion Co-Founders

 9:20-12PM – Dandelion Dialogue